 This command will automatically invoke “yum install vim” command and install vim editor on your CentOS system.
-To put this simply, the pacapt script allows you to use Pacman commands in place of Apt, DNF, Zypper and Yum, so installing packages is quite easy!
+To put this simply, the pacapt script allows you to use pacman in place of Apt, DNF, Zypper, Yum and other popular package managers, so installing packages is quite easy!
 You don’t need to memorize commands for different distros.
 The same command can be used to install vim editor on any Linux system that has pacapt installed.
 Got it? great!
 If you are already familiar with Pacman, you know how to use it to install, update, upgrade and remove packages.

 Here are the list of currently supported options.

 # pacman -Qc <package>

 To list installed packages that aren’t available in any installation source:

 # pacman -Qm